 CDU researchers being dropped off in the field

-The 2023 CDU Domestic Scholars (DES) Scholarships are available in research fields that the university has built a strong reputation, including indigenous studies, ecology, remote health, and energy.
+The 2026/27 CDUHDR Projects with competitive scholarship opportunities are available in research fields in which the university has built a strong reputation and in areas of strategic focus, including indigenous studies, ecology, remote health, and energy.

 The aim of the program is to attract high performance HDR students to the Northern Territory for a unique and rewarding research career.